 Rosie’s desire to follow a passion in horticulture whilst supporting her partner Steve on the family working farm was really the inspiration behind Wild Rose Flower Company.
-Finding a sustainable and local business which would help to support them both and offer something refreshing and new to the local community, growing beautiful, scented British flowers on the farm seemed a logical step.
+Growing beautiful, scented British flowers on the farm seemed a logical step to finding a sustainable, local business whilst offering something refreshing and new to the community,

-The old walled garden, offering ideal growing conditions for a cut flower patch, gave us a fantastic start last year so we are now ready to produce even more this year.
+The old walled garden, offering ideal growing conditions for growing cut flowers gave us a fantastic start so we are now ready to produce even more this year.
 We grow a wide range of blooms along the theme of wild, country flowers which give a naturalistic look.
 We do not use chemicals so the flowers move in the vase and most importantly give off their natural scent as they should.
 We want to grow flowers which are super fresh and loved for their colours, scents and vibrant long life

 From a childhood immersed in gardening with her first cut flower and vegetable patch at just 5 years old, Rosie grew up gardening.

 Her inspiration and teacher (still now) is her mother Katherine, a constant source of knowledge and practical advice in a subject which is a learning curve…. and nature always stays in control.

 For the last twenty years, Rosie’s has had a successful business in bespoke event management , creating unforgettable experiences in a fast paced and often demanding environment.
 A move towards Horticulture has long been in her sights with an RHS Level 2 in Horticulture completed in 2014, followed by project managing a main Chelsea Flower Show Garden for two years and garden design work along the way.